WandererGuy/Finetune_Whisper_with_local_dataset/README.md

-Finetune whisper with local dataset
+Finetune whisper for translation task with local dataset
 - unlike many tutorial online which shows dataset loaded from huggingface, this repo shows another alternative to use dataset from your own computer to finetune and inference
-- u can use trained whisper for speech to text recogntion , or even speech to text translation (which i found as emergent property of whisper, eg: finetune on pairs of English audio and Vietnamese sentence, let task (in finetune and inference) still be transcribe not translate)
+- there are little of finetune on speech translation task on whisper , so this tutorial is made
 # preparation enivironment
 - you will need 1 environments for both finetune and inference
 - in case inference cant be ran you can install a new env only for inference with instruction below